anilabhadatta/educative.io_scraper/README.md

 Pyinstaller command for Linux OS may or may not work due to a pyinstaller bug, currently checking for a fix.
+A whitepaper will be released containing the explanation of each functions and the cases handled.